-With ATAP 5.4, a new feature called “FB Recommendations” moves in.
-With this, we perform specific tests that are not based on the CIS, DISA, BSI, ACSC and Microsoft recommendations.
-Instead, AuditTAP scans your Windows 10, Windows 11, and/or Windows Server system for configurations that we recommend in addition to the known standards.
+Another fresh feature is called “FB Recommendations”.
+With this, we perform special tests that are not based on the recommendations of CIS, DISA, BSI, ACSC and Microsoft.
+Instead, AuditTAP checks your Windows 10, Windows 11, and/or Windows Server system for configurations that we recommend as a supplement to the known standards.

 The “FB Recommendations” function can be found in the “Hardening Setting” tab.
-A result may then look like this, for example:
+A result may then look like this in the section, for example:

 What else is new?

-Bug fixes, bug fixes and bug fixes.
-Among other things, our “exterminators” have fixed bugs in the DISA tests for Windows Server 2019 and incorrect information in the Windows Defender checks.
-They likewise adjusted the logic of some checks and revised the test names to avoid misunderstandings.
+Among other things, our “exterminators” fixed bugs in the DISA tests for Windows Server 2019 and incorrect information in the Windows Defender checks.
+They also adjusted the logic of some checks and revised the test names to avoid misunderstandings.

 Would you like to participate in the improvement and further development of AuditTAP yourself?
 Then submit your suggestions here.

 Do you have any questions about AuditTAP?
 Or do you need support for (automated) system hardening?
 Then get in touch with us without any obligation by sending us an e-mail.